Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

 Agent is the main implementation. @AgentActor generates lightweight agents from simple functions.
 GraphAgent bridges Hive workflows.
-ObservedAgent wraps any agent with observability — without subclassing any of them.
+ObservedAgent wraps any agent with observability — no subclassing required.

 // Wrap any agent with logging